iter8-tools/canary-tekton-example/README.md

 Recently released iter8 provides a means by which a new version of a service can be progressively rolled out using canary testing.
 Iter8 automatically configures Istio to gradually shift traffic from a current version to a new version.
 It compares metrics between the two versions and proceeds if the behavior of the new version is acceptable.
 Otherwise, it rolls back.

 In this blog, we explore the inclusion of canary testing in a CI/CD pipeline implemented using Tekton.
+It builds on the tutorial[Automating canary releases with iter8 driven by Tekton](https://github.com/iter8-tools/docs/blob/master/doc_files/iter8_tekton_task.md).
 In the first part we explore how to define a build, deploy and test pipeline.
 In the second part of the blog we explore its integration into Github via webhooks to create a truly automated flow.
 We will use a sample application created to demonstrate features of Istio, bookinfo.

 ## Overview of iter8

 Iter8 automatically configures Istio to gradually shift traffic from a current version of a Kubernetes application to a new version.
 It does this over time based on an assessment of the success of the new version.
 This assessment can be on its own or in comparison to the existing version.
-Iter8 is implemented by a Kubernetes controller that watches for instances of an `experiment.iter8.tools` resource and managing the state of Istio over time to implement the traffic shift defined by the `experiment`.
-An `experiment` specification comprises three main subsections:
+Iter8 is implemented by a Kubernetes controller that watches for instances of an `experiment.iter8.tools` resource and managing the state of Istio over time to implement the traffic shift defined by the experiment.
+An `experiment.iter8.tools` specification comprises three main subsections:

 - `targetService`: Identifies the deployments of the two versions of the service that will participate in the canary rollout.
 - `trafficControl`: Identifies the stategy by which traffic will be shifted from one version to another.
 - `analysis`: Defines the set of metrics that should be considered to determine if the new version is satisfactory and whether or not to continue.

-For more details, see the [iter8 documentation]().
+For more details, see the [iter8 documentation](https://github.com/iter8-tools/docs).

-To manage traffic, iter8 defines (or modifies) an Istio `VirtualService` and `DestinationRule`.
-In this way, the percentage of traffic sent to each version can be changed.
+To manage traffic, iter8 defines (or modifies) an Istio `VirtualService` and `DestinationRule` over time.
+In this way, the percentage of traffic sent to each version can gradually shifted from one version to the other.

 Note that as a side effect of this approach, if the two versions of the application are running before any `VirtualService` is defined, traffic will, by default, be sent to both versions.
-To avoid this, the iter8 `experiment` should be created before deploying the candidate version.
+To avoid this, the iter8 experiment should be created before deploying the candidate version.
 The iter8 controller will define the `VirtualService` that avoids this scenario.

 ## Overview of Tekton

+[Tekton Pipelines](https://github.com/tektoncd/pipeline/tree/master/docs) are an open source implementation of mechanisms to configure and run CI/CD style pipelines for a Kubernetes application.
+Kubernetes custom resources are used to define pipelines and their building blocks.

+In particular, one can define a set of `Tasks` that execute a series of steps, one in each container of a pod.
+These can be linked together in a `Pipeline`.
+A pipeline is configured and executed via `PipelineRun` custom resource.

 ## Pipline Overview